Feng shui consultant in Paris

 The energy of food in Paris

-The number of eating options in Paris is overwhelming making the French capital’s most dynamic and varied dining heaven destination.
+The number of eating options in Paris is overwhelming, making the French capital’s most dynamic and varied dining heaven destination.
 But where to start?
-The oldest Parisian cafe is Café Procope which was open in 1686 and also works as a museum for its famous patrons such as Voltaire, Marie Antoinette.
+The oldest Parisian cafe is Café Procope which was opened in 1686 and also worked as a museum for its famous patrons such as Voltaire and Marie Antoinette.
 Snails are one of the most famous dishes you can try there.

-The green hour, around 5 pm is the drinking time, named in reference to absynthe – also known as ‘green fairy’ – very strong alcohol which was banned in 1914 for a century.
+The green hour, around 5 pm, is the drinking time, named in reference to absynthe – also known as ‘green fairy’ – a very strong alcohol banned in 1914 for a century.

 Macarons in Paris – sweet energy of decadence